callumrollo/data-driven-web-apps-with-flask/notes.md

 Can select debug mode and other stuff by dropdown menu in upper right run development server to run app locally if you click the link Pycharm provides, CSS is a mess.
 I don't know why.
-Just type it directly in browser
+Just type it directly in browser ctrl F5 in firefox to force refresh so things update

 ## CH05 Jinja templates
 Python style logic with some particular syntax.